Poland–Romania relations

 Polish–Romanian relations are foreign relations between Poland and Romania.

 Both countries established diplomatic relations on 22 June 1919.

 In recent years government representatives of Poland and Romania regularly exchange high-level visits, a reflection of the mutual interest in bilateral cooperation between the two countries.

 Both are full members of NATO and of the European Union and are the two most populous nations to join either bloc since the end of the Cold War.
 Both are also members of the Bucharest Nine, the Three Seas Initiative, the OSCE and the Council of Europe.

 Poland has given full support to Romania's membership in the European Union and NATO.

 History

 Beginnings

 The beginnings of Polish influence in Romania can be traced back to the 14th century with the founding of the Principality of Moldavia.
 Trade between the Baltic and Black Seas between the two neighboring countries facilitated their growing bond.
 During this era Moldavia was a vassal state of first the Kingdom of Poland and later the Polish–Lithuanian Commonwealth several times.

+Samuel Teofil Glück, Polish physician and envoy of the Polish émigré activists at Hôtel Lambert and insurgent authorities during the January Uprising of 1863–1864 to Romania, became the head of the civilian health service in Romania in 1864, and the court doctor of Carol I of Romania in 1866.
+He also initiated the introduction of the Gregorian calendar in Romania.

+During World War I, on 18–23 January 1915, the Battle of Cârlibaba was fought in present-day northern Romania between the Polish Legions and Russian troops, won by the Poles.
+There is a memorial at the site.
+Poles from the Russian Partition of Poland conscripted to the Russian Army and Romanians were among Allied prisoners of war held by the Germans in a POW camp in Stargard in modern northwestern Poland.
+During the war, Lucjan Skupiewski, Polish physician born in Warsaw, was the organizer and manager of all hospitals for the wounded in the Bucharest area.
+After the war, he stayed in Romania, and was the deputy deputy mayor of Bucharest and senator for the Polish minority.

+Following the restoration of independent Poland, since 1919, many Poles left Bukovina for Poland.
+In early 1919, Poland began to clash with the West Ukrainian People's Republic Army on the territory of Galicia and Pokuttia.
+As a result of these clashes, the Polish government asked Romania for military support in Pokuttia.
+After the request was accepted, the Romanian 8th Infantry Division led by General Iacob Zadik was sent to the region on 22 May 1919.
+The mission in Pokuttia lasted until 24 August 1919.